 Glass-like water on the St. Lawrence River

 We began our cruise by touring past the Three Sisters, which are the most easterly of the Thousand Islands, with the same most westerly islands in Kingston being called the Three Brothers, or was it four?
 One of the islands in particular is a gathering place for a large population of Cormorants.

-The Double-breasted Cormorant colonyThe Double-breasted Cormorant are a large fish eating bird that had been devastated by the effects of toxic chemicals and the nesting pairs had been decreased by 86%.
+The Double-crested Cormorant colonyThe Double-crested Cormorant are a large fish eating bird that had been devastated by the effects of toxic chemicals and the nesting pairs had been decreased by 86%.
 Their numbers have increased over the years due to the efforts made by declining levels of contaminants and human induced changes in fish stock.

 St. Lawrence Island National Parks23 of these islands form the St. Lawrence Island National Park, being the smallest of Canadian National Parks.
 They have docks on which to moor your boat, and we saw some very pretty spots for enjoying the parks that appear to be a little piece of paradise.

 Some islands are privately owned and have had homes built on them.
 Most of those homes are built on higher ground, but if you do not have that choice, you do what you have to do.This home looks like it is sitting in water.